Indonesia national football team: 2020–2025: Shin Tae-Yong era

 After failing to qualify for the World Cup, PSSI appointed Shin Tae-yong as the head coach of the Indonesian national team, becoming the first South Korean in Indonesia's managerial history.
 This appointment was based on the success of fellow Korean coach Park Hang-seo in Vietnam.
 Shin was then tasked with immediately forming a team to compete in the 2023 AFC Asian Cup qualification round.

 Under the management of Shin Tae-yong, the majority of the senior team was reshuffled to include many young players of whom the majority were from the Indonesia national under-23 football team.
 Indonesia made it to the 2020 AFF Championship final with an average player age of 23.

 2023 AFC Asian Cup qualification

-In the 2023 AFC Asian Cup qualification, Indonesia defeated host and former Asian champions, Kuwait, whom they had not defeated in 42 years, 2–1, to the surprise of many people, the first official win by a Southeast Asian team against a West Asian host since 2004 (when Thailand beat Yemen 3–0 in Sana'a during the 2006 FIFA World Cup qualification), and was the first time in the history that a Southeast Asian team had won against a Persian Gulf team as the visitor.
+In the 2023 AFC Asian Cup qualification, Indonesia defeated host and former Asian champions, Kuwait, whom they had not defeated in 42 years, 2–1, to the surprise of many people, the first official win by a Southeast Asian team against a West Asian host since 2004 (when Thailand beat Yemen 3–0 in Sanaa during the 2006 FIFA World Cup qualification), and was the first time in the history that a Southeast Asian team had won against a Persian Gulf team as the visitor.
 In the final match, Indonesia massively beat Nepal 7–0 at the Jaber Al-Ahmad International Stadium.
 Boosted by the win, Indonesia qualified for the upcoming 2023 AFC Asian Cup after a 16-year absence.
 Indonesia would be drawn with the top AFC rank team, Japan, Iraq, and Southeast Asia rival, Vietnam.